Bijective enumeration of planar bipartite maps with three tight boundaries, or how to slice pairs of pants: Assembling the building blocks

 \subsection{Description of the assembling procedures I and II}

 In a nutshell, the assembling procedures consist of two operations, which we call \emph{attachment} and \emph{red-to-blue gluing}.
-We start by describing these operations in detail in the case of procedure I, then turn to procedure II which only differs at the level of the attachment operation.
+We start by describing these operations in detail in the case of procedure I, referring again to Figure \ref{fig:assemblingsample} for an illustration, then turn to procedure II which only differs at the level of the attachment operation.

 \paragraph{Procedure I.}

 Recall from Sections~\ref{sec:bigeo-diangles} and \ref{sec:bigeo-triangle} that the attachment points of diangles and triangles are the vertices from which their bigeodesic boundaries are launched.
 The \emph{attachment} operation consists in identifying the attachment points as shown on Figure~\ref{fig:assemblingI}(a).
 The resulting object is a planar map which, in addition to the inner faces of the initial triangles and diangles, has three extra \emph{special} faces, hereafter denoted $F_A$, $F_B$ and $F_C$.
 Each special face is incident to four attachment points (after identification) and its contour is made of alternating blue and red intervals, four of each color, with an excess of blue edges ($e_1+e_2$ for $F_A$, $e_2+e_3$ for $F_B$, $e_3+e_1$ for $F_C$).